Understanding Your Credit Score

 According to FICO, the average credit score in the U.S. is 695, which is considered fair.
 What do the other numbers mean?

 - Good: 700 – 749

 - Fair: 650 – 699

 - Bad: below 600

-If you need auto financing but your credit is keeping you from getting approved, CreditYes can help!
+If you’re ready for a new car but your credit is keeping you from getting approved, CreditYES® can help with our bad credit auto loan program!
 We can match you with a dealership in your area that will be with you every step of the way.
 Our service is fast and free.
 Fill out our secure online application and get behind the wheel of your next car today!